endlos99/xdt99/doc/MANUAL.md

           491  02-12-2020 07:03   layout.xml
           131  02-12-2020 07:03   meta-inf.xml

-`xas99` will automatically generate a suitable GPL header and relocate the program to address `>6030`.
-When using `AORG`, make sure to leave an unused >30 byte buffer at the beginning of the program.

-Note that this option is very limited in what kind of headers it can generate.
-We therefore recommended `-c` for only the simplest programs, and suggest using `-b` instead.
+If the source code does not contain a GPL header, `xas99` will automatically add one.
+In this case, the _name option_ `-n` can be used to set the program name that will be displayed in the menu screen.

+When adding a GPL header, `xas99` replaces bytes `>6000` through `>602F` with the header data.
+Thus, if we want to make use of this functionality, our program should start at address `>6030` or higher.  `xas99` will issue a warning if the GPL header overwrites any non-zero data.

+If the program is entirely relocatable, i.e., using `RORG` but no `AORG`, a GPL header is added if no header is found at relocatable addresses `>0000` or `>6000`.
+For `>0000`, the program is also relocated to base address `>6000`.

+The first word in the code must be an executable instruction, or we need to supply the start symbol as operand of the `END` directive, like was done in `ascart.asm`.

 ### Creating Text Files

-The text option `-t` generates a textual representation of the binary that would be generated by `-b`.
+The _text option_ `-t` generates a textual representation of the binary that would be generated by `-b`.
 Option `-t` has one parameter that specifies the format of the text.
 One of the following characters sets the target platform of the generated text:

 | Character | Generated statement | For use in        |
 | --------- | ------------------- | ----------------- |